-AICPA: FN Reporting

-Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 2 Medium Topic: Taxpayer filing requirements

 5. If a taxpayer is unable to file a tax return by its original due date, the taxpayer can request an automatic 9-month extension to file the return.